Arksine/moonraker/docs/web_api.md

 - `busy`: set to true if an update is in progress.
 Moonraker will not allow concurrent updates.
 - `github_rate_limit`: the maximum number of github API requests the user currently is allowed.
-An unathenticated user typically has 60 requests per hour.
+An unauthenticated user typically has 60 requests per hour.
 - `github_requests_remaining`: the number of API request the user currently has remaining.